praneshr/guidemate/README.md

 ## Usage
 - For side and midpoint guides, use the buttons in the shortcut panels.
 Each button is enabled with tooltip to explain the purpose of each button.
 - Use the form for creating more customized guides.
-Each input field is self explanatory.
+Each input field is self-explanatory.
 After filling the input just hit the "Add Guides" button.

 ## Samples